CATEGORY: OTHER

 How do I know if I’m a Fetishist?

-It’s the attention to detail that drives you crazy.
-For example, you have a preference for authoritarian people.
-What kicks you is the aura of power.
-But one detail can make the whole thing even better: a uniform.
-But it might be a material like nylon that sends you into ecstasy.
-In that case, one look at your partner’s stockinged legs is enough to spark sexual desire.
-In addition to latex and nylon, materials can also include ordinary items of clothing such as jeans.
-The colloquial “reaction fetishist” needs the arousal of the other person to get in the mood.
-You are less aroused without the object of your affection than with it.
+It’s the attention to detail that drives you wild.
+For example, you might have a preference for authoritative figures.
+What excites you is the aura of power.
+But one detail can enhance it even further: a uniform.
+It might also be a material like nylon that sends you into ecstasy.
+A single glance at your partner’s nylon-clad legs could ignite sexual desire.
+Materials can range from latex and nylon to everyday clothing items like jeans.
+The colloquial “reaction fetishist” needs the arousal of their partner to get in the mood.
+Without the object of your affection, you are less aroused than with it.
 Thought “Yes!” several times?
-Then you’re probably a fetishist.
+Then you are likely a fetishist.

 Who matches with a Fetishist?

-Unlike BDSM preferences, a fetish is not tied to a power imbalance.
-Therefore, people with the same passion are best suited to it: Diaper fetishists who play together, latex fetishists who admire each other in the shiny material together, foot fetishists who care for each other’s feet together, and so on.
+Unlike BDSM preferences, a fetish is not tied to a power dynamic.
+Therefore, people with the same passion are best suited to it: Diaper Fetishists who play together, Latex Fetishists who admire each other in the shiny material together, Foot Fetishists who care for each other’s feet together, and so on.
 Regardless of whether they do this as submissive or dominant persons.

 With some fetishes, however, the preference for the other person does not have to be so pronounced to give the Fetishist pleasure: A male high heel fetishist with a heterosexual inclination, for example, simply gets a kick out of his partner wearing high heels.
 If she in turn can enjoy exactly this reaction without having this fetish herself, it’s a wonderful combination.